LightningLaser8/IS2/README.md

 out string hw = "Hello World!";
 ```

-### Syntactical Differences
+## Syntactical Differences

 The new ISL bears little resemblance to the original, being closer to high-level languages such as JavaScript in syntax.
+It also has proper(ish) object-orientation.

 ---